28 Sep How an enterprise DAM addresses your marketing localization challenges

 Localize not just content but also the working environment

-This focus on marketing localization at the very center of the solution demonstrates the difference between a “standard” DAM and a corporate DAM – that is, DAM designed to meet the complex needs of a multi-site, international enterprise.
+This focus on marketing localization at the very center of the solution demonstrates the difference between a “standard” DAM and an enterprise DAM – that is, DAM designed to meet the complex needs of a multi-site, international enterprise.
 The former is an asset repository while the latter provides tools for all the variations – in particular localized versions – and the management of their end-to-end lifecycle.
 But that is not all.

 Content, especially video content, is consumed via an interface – a video player – which also needs to be localized.
 And it is not just a matter of renaming buttons and menus, etc. A video in Arabic has to display the subtitles in the right direction, i.e. from right to left.
 The back office should not be forgotten: whether they speak Spanish, Russian or Chinese, employees must be able to explore assets with equal ease.
 Clearly it is difficult to find localized content if the route to access it is not localized.